surifirstpin/biplus_documentation/docs/README.md

  ### Customize data

-Bi+ will provide the ability to control the data obtained from server
+Bi+ will provide the ability to control the data obtained from server and optimize it with required operations and display the content.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwMDg5MDQzMF19
+eyJoaXN0b3J5IjpbMTI5NzcwNTEwM119
 -->